 So here’s a quick guide to the monuments you might come across as you wander around admiring the cherry blossoms.

 It’s also easy to use this as the basis of your own walking tour.
 All of the monuments are free and open 24 hours, and you’ll walk past or through most of them if you walk the circuit of the Tidal Basin (about 1.8 miles around).
 A couple are set back a little from the Tidal Basin itself but still very close.
 Alternatively, National Park Service rangers offer free walking tours around the Tidal Basin.
-They routinely offer tours at 12pm and 4pm but might schedule more times during cherry blossom season–check the signs at the MLK Memorial or in the Maine Ave parking lot (next to the paddle boats) or ask one of the rangers.
+They routinely offer tours at 12pm and 4pm; there are more frequent ones during cherry blossom season, including night-time lantern walks.
+Check the signs at the MLK Memorial, Jefferson Memorial, FDR Memorial, or the temporary Cherry Blossom Welcome Center in the Maine Ave parking lot (next to the paddle boats)

 If you’re at the Tidal Basin there’s no way to miss it.
 The Thomas Jefferson Memorial is the oldest and the most imposing of the monuments around the Tidal Basin, and you can see it from nearly any spot around the water’s edge.
 It was completed in the mid-1940s to honor Thomas Jefferson, one of the most important and best-known of America’s Founding Fathers.